 He is in The Best Lawyers of America 2018 and 2019 for arbitration, and 2020 to 2023 for arbitration and mediation.
 He is on the 2016 to 2022 Michigan Super Lawyers lists for alternative dispute resolution.
-He has a First Tier ranking in Northern Michigan for Mediation and a Second Tier ranking in Northern Michigan for Arbitration by U.S. News - Best Lawyers Law Firms in 2022 and 2023.
+He has a First Tier ranking in Northern Michigan for Mediation and a Second Tier ranking in Northern Michigan for Arbitration by U.S. News - Best Lawyers Law Firms in 2022 to 2024.
 He has a First Tier ranking in Northern Michigan for Arbitration by U.S. News - Best Lawyers Best Law Firms in 2019 and 2020.

 He is a Fellow of the American Bar Foundation.
 He is also a Fellow of the Michigan State Bar Foundation.

 He received the State Bar's ADR Section's Distinguished Service Award in recognition of significant contributions to the field of dispute resolution in 2022, the ADR Section's George N. Bashara, Jr. Award for exemplary service in 2014, and the ADR Section's Hero's Award for outstanding contribution in 2014 and 2019; is on the "Northern Michigan's A-List" of Attorneys, Traverse: Northern Michigan's Magazine (January 2009); and received the Conflict Resolution Services' "Pinnacle Award" and Community Mediation Services' Certificate of Appreciation.